Tabrisrei/ISLES22_Ensemble/README.md

 ## 2) Usage
-The algorithms works over skull-stripped MRI images, directly in native-space (no image co-registration is needed).
+The algorithms works over **skull-stripped MRI images**, directly in native-space (no image co-registration is needed).
 Image modalities required for running the algorithm are DWI (b=1000), ADC and FLAIR.

+**Note: DWI and ADC images are supposed to be obtained from the same acquisition timepoint.
+Differences between them (e.g. affine, voxel resolution, number of voxels, etc.) might impact the algorithm performance.**

 2.1) From Python